System Administration

 Template Configuration File

-Each template directory requires a data.yaml configuration file that defines the template structure, content relationships, and metadata for proper import processing:
+Each template directory requires a data.yaml configuration file that defines the template structure, content relationships, and metadata for import processing:

 name: "Professional Template Name"